Compute

 • kubectl has been downloaded and uploaded to the client.
 For details about how to download kubectl, see Kubernetes releases.

-• At least the custom policy iam:clustergroups:get is configured.
+• At least the custom policy iam:clustergroups:get has been created.

 Using kubectl to Connect to a Federation

-1. Log in to the UCS console and click the name of the target fleet to go to its details page.
+1. Log in to the UCS console and click the fleet name to access the fleet console.
 Then, click kubectl in Fleet Info.

 Figure 1 kubectl connection